The Prisoner of Zenda (1979 film)

 The Prisoner of Zenda is a 1979 American comedy film directed by Richard Quine that stars Peter Sellers, Lynne Frederick, Lionel Jeffries, Elke Sommer, Gregory Sierra, Jeremy Kemp, and Catherine Schell.
 It is adapted from the 1894 adventure novel by Anthony Hope.
 The novel tells the story of a man (Peter Sellers) who has to impersonate a king, whom he closely resembles, when the king is abducted by enemies on the eve of his coronation.
-In 1952, an earlier adaptation of the story was made into a film starring Deborah Kerr and Stewart Granger, and directed by Richard Thorpe.

 The comedy was loosely adapted by Dick Clement and Ian La Frenais.
-It has echoes of not only Hope's book but also several other well-known novels, especially Dumas's The Man in the Iron Mask.
-Sellers plays three roles: that of the Ruthenian King Rudolph V and the London cab driver Sydney Frewin who is brought in to portray the missing King with whom he shares an uncanny resemblance.
+It has echoes of Hope's book and several other well-known novels, especially Dumas's The Man in the Iron Mask.
+Sellers plays three roles: that of the Ruritanian King Rudolph V and the London cab driver Sydney Frewin who is brought in to portray the missing King with whom he shares an uncanny resemblance.
 Sellers also portrayed the aged King Rudoph IV at the start of the film, before he is killed in a hot air balloon accident.

 The score by Henry Mancini was a highlight of the film and gained some critical acclaim.
-It was also Quine's final film as a director before he died in 1989.
+It was also Quine's final film as a director and John Laurie’s final film performance before his death.